Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Problem Formulation and Discussion

 that is, for any $\a\in \Real^{d(i)}$, there is a unique $\a \in \Param$ which yields the same value of $\th(\a)$.
-Let $\Param^o$ denote the interior of the set $\Param$.
+Let $\Param^o$ denote the interior of the set $\Param^\mu$.
 Finally, define the compact set $\Param^\mu\subset \Param^o$ for user defined small parameter $\mu>0$ as

-Note that $\Param^\mu$ is the set obtained by removing small intervals at 0 and $\pi/2$ from $\Param$.
+Notice that $\Param^\mu$ is simply $\Param$ minus a balls of radius $\mu$ centered around 0 and $\pi/2$.
 As discussed in detail after the statement of Proposition \ref{prop:SA1} in Sec.\ref{sec:convergence}, excluding $0$ and $\pi/2$ is necessary to prove convergence of the algorithms we propose -- however, since $\mu$ can be chosen arbitrarily small, it is not important in the actual algorithmic implementation.